Skip to main content

 FAQs & disclaimers

-No. While related, Network Virtualization is the what (creating virtual network resources), while SDN is the how (the centralized software control and programming of those resources).
-You can have virtualization without SDN, but SDN is the engine that makes virtualization scalable and intelligent.
+No, network virtualization is the what (creating virtual versions of network resources), while SDN is the how (the centralized software control and programming of those resources).
+SDN enables scalable and intelligent virtualization.

-Can we implement SDN without replacing our current Cisco or Juniper switches?
+Can we implement SDN without replacing our current switches?

 How does SDN support our Zero Trust initiatives?

-Disclaimer: The information contained in this report is for informational purposes only and should not be construed as professional advice.
-Palomarr makes no representations or warranties as to the accuracy or completeness of the information contained herein.
-Any reliance on the information contained in this report is at your own risk.
+Disclaimer: The information contained in this report is for informational purposes only and should not be considered professional advice.
+Palomarr makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information, products, services, or related graphics contained in this report for any purpose.

 Conclusion

-The SDN market is poised for continued growth, driven by the increasing complexity of network environments and the escalating sophistication of cyber threats.
-Organizations that embrace SDN will be better equipped to manage their network infrastructure, reduce operational costs, and enhance their security posture.
-Procurement teams should prioritize solutions that offer a combination of core SDN functionalities, advanced security features, and a clear path towards autonomous networking.
+The SDN market is poised for continued growth, driven by the increasing complexity of modern networks and the rising sophistication of cyber threats.
+Organizations that embrace programmability and security integration will be best positioned to achieve resilience and agility.
+Procurement teams should prioritize vendors that demonstrate a commitment to innovation and a deep understanding of the evolving cybersecurity landscape.

 Take the deep dive